-It’s tough to believe, but the 2011-2012 school year is just around the corner.
-And even though you might not be thinking about applications or admissions for another several month, you’ll probably be writing papers, reports, and other academic work in just a few short weeks.
+Even though you might not be thinking about applications or admissions for another several months, you’ll probably be writing papers, reports, and other academic work in just a few short weeks.
 Don’t worry, though – EssayEdge has you covered with a few tips that will help you boost your grades in the coming semester.

 This is the single most important thing that you can do to ensure the success of your academic essay.
 If you leave the writing of your essay until the night before it is due, you may spend all night writing your essay and then find, to your horror and just one hour before it is due, that it does not work for you.
 And if it does not work for you, it is not likely to work for your professor.
 You will avoid this common disaster if you begin your essay well before it is due.
 Effective writing, after all, is mostly a process of rewriting – your work will get better with each passing draft.
 You will not have time to do this if you wait until the last minute.